deprekate/HotKnots/README.md

-To import and use in other python code, you need to import the package, and then find out where it is installed, so it can find the various parameter files.
-This is also when you can specify which model and paramters to use:
+To import and use in other python code, you need to import the package, and then find out where it is installed, so that it can find the various parameter files.
+This is also when you can specify which model and parameters to use:
 ```
+import os
-import HotKnots as hk
+from hotknots import hotknots as hk
 # initialize everything first
-params = os.path.dirname(hk.__file__)
+path = os.path.dirname(hk.__file__)
-hk.initialize( "DP", os.path.join(params,"parameters_DP09.txt") , os.path.join(params,"multirnafold.conf"), os.path.join(params,"pkenergy.conf") )
+hk.initialize("DP", os.path.join(path, "parameters_DP09.txt" ) , os.path.join(path,"multirnafold.conf"), os.path.join(path,"pkenergy.conf") )

 print(hk.fold("AACCCCUGCUGAAUAAAGCGGGGAAUAACUAUUCUAC", "DP"))
 ```